kjappelbaum/cif-parsing-benchmark/README.md

 Note: pymatgen was using pycifrw at some point, but dropped its support in pymatgen v3.0 (due to "issues with installation").

+### Test sets

+* `structures_100.zip`: Basis test set with structures of several hundreds of atoms.
+* `structures_108.zip`: Extension of test set with structures with more than 11 000 atoms to also test memory usage and performance in extreme cases.

 ## Installation